suncoast-devs/handbook/lessons/prework/mindset.md

 ## Realize Your Learning Style

-Developers are lifelong learners.
 The tech field is ever-growing and ever-changing.
-Learning is a particular skill to hone.
+Developers are considered lifelong learners and learning is a particular skill to hone.
 During the course, this skill is sharpened to help you on the route to success.
 Understanding how you learn helps put any developer, both new and veteran, on a path to success.